euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Using either of the two pixel splitting algorithms results in some side effects that the user should be aware of:
-The fact that pixels contributing to neighbouring bins in the histogram creates some cross-correlation between those bins, affecting, this way, the statistics of the results in a potentially unwanted manner.
+The fact that pixels contributing to neighbouring bins in the histogram creates some cross-correlation between those bins, affecting, this way, the statistics of the results in a potentially unwanted manner [Stat]_.

 More parallelisation